• Home

 SDK version compatibility

-The LaunchDarkly Ruby SDK, version 7.0 and higher, is compatible with Ruby 2.7 and higher.
+The LaunchDarkly Ruby SDK, version 7.x, is compatible with Ruby 2.7 and higher.

 Prior to version 7.0, the LaunchDarkly Ruby SDK also supported Ruby 2.5 and 2.6.